dahlb/ha_kia_hyundai/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 A custom integration for Kia Uvo/Hyundai Bluelink in the USA/Canada regions.
-This project was mostly inspired by this [home assistant integration](https://github.com/fuatakgun/kia_uvo)
+This project is mostly from looking at other core integrations, the [callbacks](https://github.com/home-assistant/core/tree/dev/homeassistant/components/august) and the [config flow](https://github.com/home-assistant/core/tree/dev/homeassistant/components/vizio) improvements.

 Warning ahead; this is beta phase, this is mostly functional for USA Kia, if you notice something missing please open an issue.
 Warning ahead; this is alpha phase for CA and US Hyundai, if you notice something missing please open an issue.